 Before and since his enforced exile from China in 1989, Yang Lian has been one of the most innovative and influential poets Chinese poets.
 Widely hailed in America and Europe as a highly individual voice in world literature, he has been translated into many languages.
 A Tower Built Downwards is the latest instalment of his poetry, written between 2019 and 2022.
 The different sections – short poems, sequences, and two long poems – form a single comprehensive statement of Yang’s recent explorations.
-It is rooted in his living experience of the historical retrogression of Hong Kong, the disaster of Covid-19, the global spiritual crisis, as well as his personal sadness at events such as his father’s death.
+It is rooted in his living experience of the historical retrogression of Hong Kong, the disaster of Covid-19, the global spiritual crisis, as well as his personal sadness at events such as the deaths of his father and brother.

 The creativity of the writing faces – is even excited by – the depth of the challenges of reality.
 The long title poem in seven parts is a spiritual journey travelling back in time, completed back in the now, building up into 'a reincarnation within one', as endless time is transformed into multilayered poetical space, in Ai Weiwei’s words: 'This intellectual tower… [turns] the unsurpassable puzzles intermingled with life and death into an in-depth exploration of human emotion.'